Visiting Germany in October: Weather, Festivals, and Tips

 The weather in Germany in October is often unpredictable, but manageable with smart layers and a raincoat.
 Temperatures shift as you move from north to south.
 Rainy days can pop up, but it's still one of the drier autumn months.
 For up-to-date forecasts, Germany's local weather service is the place to check before packing.

-• Precipitation: This month counts as one of the least rainy in the fall, but showers still happen.
+• Precipitation: October in Germany counts as one of the least rainy in the fall, but showers still happen.
 Expect scattered rainy days, especially in the northwest.
 A raincoat is smarter than an umbrella here, since it leaves your hands free for sausages or your camera.

-• Temperature: Average daily temperatures range between 6°C and 14°C. Mornings can feel cold, and nights drop quickly.
+• Temperature: Average daily temperatures in Germany in October range between 42 F (6 C) and 57 F (14 C).
+Mornings can feel cold, and nights drop quickly.
 Wearing smart layers means you won't freeze at breakfast or sweat by lunch.
-That's German efficiency, temperature edition.

 • Daylight: Expect 10 to 11 hours of daylight.
-Early October gives you more sun, but by the end of the month, it's lights out sooner.
-Plan your walks and tours before late afternoon unless streetlamps are your thing.
+Early October in Germany gives you more sun, but by the end of the month, it's lights out sooner.
+Eitherway, the long daylight hours means more time for city sightseeing tours in Germany.

 shutterstock_1851513568.jpg